Keta Iongi: Family

 Keta Iongi Palu was born on 5 August 1947.
 She came from an athletic family.
-Her brother, Kei, played rugby union for Tonga and her sister, Kailasi, was also an international athlete.
+Her brother, Kei, played rugby union for Tonga and her sister, Kalasi, was also an international athlete.
 Her son, Wycliff Palu, played professional rugby in Australia and she was an aunt to the Australian netball player Mo'onia Gerrard, the Australian professional rugby union player, Mark Gerrard, and the Tongan rugby player Sioeli Iongi, who played in Japan.

 Sporting activities

 Iongi took part in the 1969 South Pacific Games in Port Moresby, capital of Papua New Guinea.
-She won four gold medals, in the 100 metres, 200 metres, 80 metres hurdles and the pentathlon.
+She won four gold medals, in the 100 metres, 200 metres, 80 metres hurdles and the pentathlon and soon after returning to Tonga she was Knighted by His Majesty King Tupou IV the name Va'ekoula 'oe Tahi Pasifiki Saute which means The Golden Legs of the South Pacific Seas.
 In the 1971 South Pacific Games, held in Papeete in French Polynesia, she won a gold in the 100 metres, a silver in the 100 metres hurdles and a bronze in the 200 metres.
 Her sister also competed in Papeete.
 Iongi also took part in the 1974 British Commonwealth Games, which were held in Christchurch, New Zealand.
 Here she was less successful, failing to move beyond the first round of heats.

 She was inducted into the Tonga National Sports Hall of Fame in 2009.